Secure your house

 An auto-dialler alarm can connect to your existing security, fire, or other sensor system to automatically call or text you (or other keyholders) when an alarm is triggered.

-This provides instant, remote alerts to let you know something needs your attention, often with options to listen in or even reset the system even if you are not there.
+This provides instant, remote alerts to let you know something needs your attention, often with options to listen in or even reset the system if you are not there.

 Security system companies